freddywaiganjo/evernote-test-automation/README.md

 ```
 2. Run the project by running CucumberOptions class in CucumberOptions.java under config folder.
 3. Observe the tests.
 They should all pass
+4. After tests have completed, open report.html file located in test-report folder to view test results
-4. Change below value to true in config.properties file to run tests in headless mode
+5. Change below value to true in config.properties file to run tests in headless mode

 ```sh
 headless.active=false
 ```

+Support: Alex
+waiganjo.a.mo@gmail.com